Queen Elizabeth Honours Brave British Soldiers

 Also recieving an award was Lance Corporal James McKie, who was awarded the Conspicuous Gallantry Cross by the monarch who thanked him for his quick-thinking.
 The soldier picked up a grenade and hurled it back at Taliban attackers, saving his commander.

-Tagged Afghanistan, Elizabeth II, Investiture, Military, Royal Orders.
+Tagged Afghanistan, Elizabeth II of the United Kingdom, Investiture, Military, Orders.